30 Stress-Free Road Trip Activities for Kids

 I Spy

-“I Spy” is a classic road trip game for kids that has stood the test of time over decades of road trips around the world.
+“I Spy” is a classic road trip game for kids that has stood the test of time over decades of road trips worldwide.

-The objective of the game is for players to take turns spotting objects outside the window and describing them with the phrase “I spy with my little eye.”
+The game’s objective is for players to take turns spotting objects outside the window and describing them with the phrase, “I spy with my little eye.”

 This game is perfect for kids of all ages, simple enough for a 2-3-year-old to get involved without being too simple for the older kids.